shebadigital/project0/README.md

 # Project 0

-Web Programming with Python and JavaScript
+This personal webpage is a project for Harvard's CS50 Web Programming with Python and Javascript.

+Files:

+Additional Information: